dev-iderize/countrycodepicker/README.md

     }

-# Country code along wih other details and image is broadcasted from the adapter like
+# Country code along wih other details and image is broadcast from the adapter like

           intent.putExtra("countryName", eachListData.mName)
             intent.putExtra("image", image)